d12frosted/elpa-mirror/gnu/consult-readme.txt

   report:

   • The minimal configuration snippet used to reproduce the issue.
-  • Your completion UI (Default completion, Vertico, Mct, Selectrum or Icomplete).
+  • Your completion UI (Default completion, Vertico, Mct or Icomplete).
   • A stack trace in case the bug triggers an exception.
   • Your Emacs version, since bugs may be fixed or introduced in newer versions.